MaxHalford/eaopt/docs/usage.md

 You should think of `gago` as a framework for implementing your problems, and not as an all in one solution.
 It's quite easy to implement custom operators for exotic problems, for example the [TSP problem](examples/tsp/).

 The only requirement for solving a problem is that the problem itself can be modeled as a function that returns a floating point value.
-Because Go is statically typed, you have to provide a [wrapper for the function](fitness.go) and make sure that the genetic operators make sense for your problem.
+Because Go is statically typed, you have to provide a [wrapper for the function](https://github.com/MaxHalford/gago/blob/master/fitness.go) and make sure that the genetic operators make sense for your problem.
 The reasoning behing `gago` makes more sense once you start looking at the examples.

+## Presets

+A GA requires a certain number of parameters.
+What's more, some boilerplate code has to be written to handle different types.
+Presets exist to make gago easier to try out and to provided example setups.
+These can be found in the `presets/` folder and have to imported on top of `gago`.

 ## Advice

-- Wrap multiple mutators into a single `Mutator` `struct` if you wish to apply multiple mutators, for an example see the [TSP preset](presets/tsp.go).
+- Wrap multiple mutators into a single `Mutator` `struct` if you wish to apply multiple mutators, for an example see the [TSP preset](https://github.com/MaxHalford/gago/blob/master/presets/tsp.go).
 - Don't hesitate to add more populations if you have a multi-core machine, the overhead is very small.
 - Consider the fact that most of the computation is for evaluating the fitness function.
 - Increasing the number of selected parents (`NbParents`) during selection usually increases the converrngce rate (which is not necessarily good, but is sometimes desired).